 T cells are a type of white blood cell that performs several important functions in a healthy immune system.
 In patients with cancer and certain autoimmune conditions, the patient’s T cells are unable to effectively eliminate diseased cells.

 There are several important aspects of the technology.

 Our T-cells are derived from healthy donors which means that we start with cells that have healthy immune function.
 We then apply our technology platforms to create T-cell lines that are precision-targeted to treat specific conditions (see below for more details on precision targeting).
 The advantages to this approach include:

-- Off-the-shelf, ready-to-utilize T-cell lines through a pre-built library of inventory with a relatively small number of lines is able to cover the majority of the population
+- Off-the-shelf, T-cell lines through a pre-built library of inventory; with a relatively small number of lines, the aim is to cover the majority of the population

 - Efficient management of therapeutic inventory

-- Prompt treatment – from the identification of need, we can deliver a therapeutic T-cells to a patient in ~ 3-5 days
+- Prompt treatment – from the identification of need, we can deliver therapeutic T-cells to many patients in ~ 3-5 days